Glasgow Attractions and places to visit

 Glasgow Science Centre

 Glasgow Science Centre is located on the banks of the River Clyde opposite the Scottish Exhibition and Conference Centre.
-There are exhibits, workshops, live shows, food and drink, IMAX cinema and shopping all under one roof as well as Glasgow Tower.

 The Centre is open 7 days, 10.00am until 6.00pm and access to the museum costs £11 for adults and £9 for children extras like access to the Planetarium, IMAX and Tower costs extra.